godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 $$  \lim_{n\to\infty} \mathbb{E}(nG) = \lim_{n\to\infty} \frac{n}{2} = \infty $$
 $$  \lim_{n\to\infty} Var(nG) = \lim_{n\to\infty} \sum_{i=1}^n Var(G) = \infty $$

-The game has infinite variance.
-You will definately need an infinite bank account if you want to make an infinite amount of money.
+This could feel very curious but should come with no suprise.
+If we play the game an infinite amount of time we will have an infinite amount of risk.
+In laymans terms, if you want to earn an infinite amount of money you will need an infite amount of money.

 ### Gamblers Fail

-Even if we assume that you have an infinite amount of better money, the tactic will still fail in real life.
-Casinos are aware of this phenomenon and that is why casinos apply a maximum bet.
-You can never bet above a certain amount in the casino which means that you cannot apply the tactic infinetely.
+Even if we assume that you have an infinite amount of betting money, the tactic will still fail in real life.
+The main reasons is that casinos tend to apply a maximum bet in all their gambling games.
+You can never bet above a certain amount in the casino which means that you cannot apply the 'doubling' tactic infinetely.

 How likely is it to hit a casino limit during a game?
 Let $k$ be the number of sequential losses in a game and let $n$ be the number of bets played.
 Then the probability of having no losses in one game is defined by the following.